 Susan had found herself responsible for the entire program.

 Empathy is awesome!!
-But when empathy becomes responsibility it leaves us drained and exhausted.
+But when empathy becomes a responsibility, it leaves us drained and exhausted.